 Proven Change Management Principles (Gallup)

-This article from Gallup and part two of the series address what they believe are the seven principles of successful change management.
+This article from Gallup and part two of the series addresses what they believe are the seven principles of successful change management.
 These principles focus on what leaders can do to set up the change initiative for success, how to anticipate roadblocks, and finally, how they can support their employees as the change takes root in their daily work activities.

 The FAQs of Change Leadership (Niagara Institute)